tetratelabs/istio-0to60/docs/ingress.md

 When you installed Istio, in addition to deploying istiod to Kubernetes, the installation also provisioned an Ingress Gateway.

-View the corresponding istio ingress gateway pod in the `istio-system` namespace.
+View the corresponding Istio ingress gateway pod in the `istio-system` namespace.

 ```shell
 kubectl get pod -n istio-system